Departamento-de-Engenharia-Informatica/lei-24-s2-1dm-g132/docs/sprintA/us003/01.requirements-engineering/Readme.md

 **From the client clarifications:**

-> **Question:** What are the fundamental characteristics of a collaborator?
+> **Question:** Which information is mandatory to insert a collaborator in the program (fundamental characteristics)?
 >
-> **Answer:** The minimal required data to characterize a collaborator is their name, birthdate, admission date, address, contact (email or phone number), identification document and number.
-Other relevant data can also be considered.
+> **Answer:** name, birthdate, admission date, address, contact info (mobile and email), taxpayer number, ID doc type and respective number.

 > **Question:** When creating a collaborator with an existing name ...
 What does the system do?
 >
 > **Answer:** It's not common and most improbable to have different individual with same name in the same context, however it’s ID documentation number should be unique for sure.

+> **Question:** Does the HRM select the job from a list that we display?
+>
+> **Answer:** Displaying or not, It's a matter of UX, the dev team should decide about it, but the valid jobs are the ones created within the US02.

 ### 1.3.
 Acceptance Criteria

-* **AC1:** All required fields must be filled in.
+* **AC1:** job, name, birthdate, admission date, address, contact info (mobile and email), taxpayer number, ID doc type(CC, BI, passport) and respective number should be provided by the HRM.
 * **AC2:** When registering a collaborator with an existing ID documentation number, the system must reject such operation.

 ### 1.4.
 Found out Dependencies